priyankakpathak/priyankakpathak.github.io/_posts/2020-08-01-Vectorization-APIs.md

 - `V19.8B` : Holds 8 8-bits values of type `byte` or `sbyte`, They are represented by `Vector64<byte>` and `Vector128<sbyte>`respectively.

-Note: `V19` above is a register to demonstrate how they are represened in disassembly of ARM64.
+Note: `V19` above is a register to demonstrate how they are represented in disassembly of ARM64.

 ### Data representation

 Let us understand how the data is interpreted in various data types.
 We will take an example of `Vector64` but is applicable to `Vector128` as well.
-Suppose you are operating on 8 8-bits `<11, 12, 13, 14, 15, 16, 17, 18>` .
+Suppose you are operating on 8 1-byte data `<11, 12, 13, 14, 15, 16, 17, 18>` .
 Let us see how they are stored in binary format.

 ```cmd
 lane:     0           1         2          3         4           5          6          7